- Actor Allusion:

-- Out of Order: The episode "Consequences" was produced for Season 2, but didn't air on Kids' WB! until Season 3, which is why the episode has the original art style of the first two seasons, Static dons his original uniform, Richie does not appear as Gear, and Daisy has her old look.
+- Out of Order: The episodes "Consequences" and "Trouble Squared" were produced for Season 2, but didn't air on Kids' WB! until Season 3, which is why the episodes have the original art style of the first two seasons, Static dons his original uniform, Richie does not appear as Gear, and Daisy has her old look.

 - Playing Against Type:

-- Real Life Writes the Plot: More like Real Life Does the Voice Acting for the Mexican Spanish dub: To this date, it's the only non-Looney Tunes series from the Warner Bros. animation division to have been dubbed in Mexico (along with ¡Mucha Lucha!) rather than Venezuela due to internal policies regarding Latin American voice acting and a nationwide strike against then Venezuelan president Hugo Chávez in the 2000s.
-It also caused the side effect for Batman to be voiced in Mexican Spanish for the first time, when Batman (at least his DCAU incarnation) is always dubbed in Venezuelan Spanish, at least until Injustice: Gods Among Us came out.
+- Real Life Writes the Plot: More like Real Life Does the Voice Acting for the Mexican Spanish dub: Static Shock was one of the first Warner Bros.-owned series outside of the Looney Tunes franchise from the DC Animated Universe to have been dubbed in Mexico rather than Venezuela due to internal policies regarding Latin American voice acting and a nationwide strike against then Venezuelan president Hugo Chávez in the 2000s.
+It also caused the side effect for Batman, Superman and Justice League characters to be voiced by Mexican voice actors instead of their Venezuelan established voice cast.

 - Talking to Himself: Phil LaMarr does this whenever Static and Green Lantern appear together.
 This was especially the case in "Fallen Hero".